 Second, entitled people experience very little joy.
 Because gratitude is absent, so is delight.
-It's so very hard to find pleasure in what you have because you had it coming to you, owe you anything.
-Instead, start to see everything that comes to you as a gift.
-You will cherish and value all of those things and especially your relationships much more deeply.
+It's so very hard to find pleasure in what you have because you had it coming to you,

 Here are three things that have helped me fight entitlement when I feel it creeping in: